-- Place the toasted pine nuts, garlic, lemon juice, basil and cheese in food processor and blitz until finely chopped.
+- Place the basil in the food processor and add the pine nuts and grated Parmesan.
+Blitz in short bursts until finely chopped.

 - Add the oil and blitz again briefly to blend.
 Season to taste with a little salt.

-- That's it the pesto is now ready to use, alternatively transfer to a sterilized jar, level the top and pour over a little extra oil to cover.
-Store in the refrigerator for up to 1 week.
+- That's it, the pesto is now ready to use, or alternatively transfer to a sterilized jar, level the top and pour over a little extra oil to cover.
+Store in the refrigerator for up to 5 days

 - Make sure you dry the basil leaves well.